Stephen H. Suroviec

 Nancy J. Murray

-Nancy is the Project Director of ACHIEVA’s Disability Healthcare Initiative which is focused on access to healthcare for people with disabilities.
+Nancy is the Project Director of Achieva’s Disability Healthcare Initiative which is focused on access to healthcare for people with disabilities.
 She serves as co-chair of the Family Caregiving Advisory Council and is a member of Governor Wolf's Council on Reform to improve the support and protection of vulnerable Pennsylvanians.
-She also serves on the Board of Directors of the Pennsylvania Assistive Technology Foundation, the Pennsylvania Medical Assistance Advisory Council and numerous committees through the Pennsylvania Office of Developmental Programs.
-She is also a member of The Arc US’s National Council of Executives of The Arc and the PA Executives of The Arc.
-She has served as a founder and coordinator of the Down Syndrome Center at Children’s Hospital (UPMC) of Pittsburgh, the Director of Supports Coordination at Staunton Clinic in Pittsburgh, and the Western Area Director of the Office of Developmental Programs in Pennsylvania.
+She also serves on the board of directors of the Pennsylvania Assistive Technology Foundation; the Pennsylvania Medical Assistance Advisory Council; and numerous committees through the Pennsylvania Office of Developmental Programs.
+She is also a member of The Arc of the United State’s National Council of Executives of The Arc ;and the PA Executives of The Arc.
+She has served as a founder and coordinator of the Down Syndrome Center at Children’s Hospital (UPMC) of Pittsburgh; the Director of Supports Coordination at Staunton Clinic in Pittsburgh; and the Western Area Director of the Office of Developmental Programs in Pennsylvania.

 Amy Dolan Strano, Esq.